-The Academy of Finland will organise the 2nd Water JPI Conference in Helsinki on 6–7 June 2018.
-The aim of the international conference is to attract some 200 experts in emerging pollutants to meet and discuss common challenges and share their recent discoveries and knowledge.
-The conference is targeted at both researchers and end-users, especially policy-makers.
-Come and contribute towards reaching our common goal of developing safe water systems for citizens.
+The Academy of Finland organised the 2nd Water JPI Conference in Helsinki on 6–7 June 2018.
+The aim of the international conference was to attract experts in emerging pollutants to meet and discuss common challenges and share their recent discoveries and knowledge.
+The conference was targeted at both researchers and end-users, especially policy-makers.

-By bringing together stakeholders from research and industry as well as policy-makers and relevant organisations, the conference contributes to filling knowledge gaps regarding the environmental behaviour of pollutants and their effects on human health.
-Specific topics to be covered include development of analysis and detection systems, water treatment opportunities, impacts of wastewater reuse on human health, new water management practices and risk predictions.
+By bringing together stakeholders from research and industry as well as policy-makers and relevant organisations, the conference contributed to filling knowledge gaps regarding the environmental behaviour of water pollutants and their effects on human health.
+Specific topics covered included development of analysis and detection systems, water treatment opportunities, impacts of wastewater reuse on human health, new water management practices and risk predictions.

 The scientific programme of the conference will consist of keynote presentations, short scientific talks and panel discussions.
 There will also be thematic sessions such as: